Nick Davis (footballer): 2005 season

-"I'm a scapegoat"
+2006 season

-In round 14 of 2006 after the Swans had played Adelaide at the SCG, Nick Davis was dropped from the seniors and sent to the reserves.
+In round 14 of 2006, after the Swans had played Adelaide at the SCG, Davis was dropped from the seniors and sent to the reserves.
 This proved to be a major challenge.
 After an outcry to the media, coach Paul Roos was furious and kept him playing in the reserves for 6 weeks.
 However, he came back in round 21 and played all the remaining games of the season, including the 2006 Grand Final, where he was one of Sydney's best, kicking 3 goals.

-2008–present
+2008 season

-Nick Davis played only three games for the Swans in 2008, after being dropped for a period and then being brought back in to cover during Barry Hall's seven-match suspension for striking Brent Staker.
+Davis played only three games for the Swans in 2008, after being dropped for a period and then being brought back in to cover during Barry Hall's seven-match suspension for striking Brent Staker.
 He played in the controversial draw against North Melbourne, when Sydney had an extra man on the field for 90 seconds near the end of the game, before again being dropped.
 He did not play another game for the Swans for the year due to dislocating his kneecap and requiring surgery, and he was not offered another contract at the end of the season.

 Davis flagged an interest in moving to Perth to play for the West Coast Eagles when he came out of contract at the end of the 2008 season.
-He was delisted at the end of the year and was not selected in the 2008 AFL Draft.
+He was delisted at the end of the year and was not selected in the 2008 AFL draft.

+Post-AFL career

 He attempted to convert sports to become a punter in the NFL, but was not signed by any team.

 In 2012, Davis became a runner for the Sydney Swans and was also employed as a marking and kicking coach for the Cronulla Sharks.
-He then moved to the Sydney Roosters to be their kicking coach.In 2020, the club also announced they had signed him for the NRL Nines.
+He then moved to the Sydney Roosters to be their kicking coach.

+In 2020, the Sydney Roosters announced they had signed him for the NRL Nines.
 Davis's press conference announcing the signing was attended by both Roosters head coach Trent Robinson and Swans head coach John Longmire.
+Davis ended up playing one game for the tournament, converting one goal kick in the Roosters 14-8 pool stage win over the Warriors.